0xMohd/0xMohd/README.md

-- 👋 Hi, I’m Mohammad Ali Alawadi.
+- 👋 Hi, I’m Mohammad Ali.
 I go by @0xMohd online
-- 👀 I’m interested in CTI, OSINT and Social Engineering
+- 👀 I’m experienced in Open Source Intelligence and Cyber Threat Intelligence.
+I hold several certifications in the field of cybersecurity.
-- 🌱 I’m currently learning Java, Python and automation of OSINT tasks
 - 📫 How to reach me:
--  Email: 0xmohd@gmail.com
+-  Email: mohd@invincible.ae
 -  Twitter: @0xmohd